 Frequently asked questions.

-Not at all, in fact rifle shooting is a sport enjoyed by men and women from 12 to 80 + years of age.
+Not at all, in fact rifle shooting is a sport enjoyed by people from 12 to 80 + years of age.
 Like any skill practice will improve your standard of personal achievement, but you don't have to be a champion to enjoy the activity.

-Something comfortable that you don’t mind lying down on a floor matt in to start off with.
+Something comfortable that you don’t mind lying down in on a floor matt.
 Jeans, trainers and a fleece jumper are often favoured, but what ever you feel comfortable in will do.
 On top of this you will wear a shooting jacket and elbow pads provided by the club.
 When you become proficient you will use more specialised equipment and clothing that you can purchase yourself.

 As a general rule we suggest over 12 years old however, some individuals can be younger.
 You basically need to be strong enough to safely hold and control a 6.5 kg rifle and have a responsible attitude.
 We constantly supervise anyone regardless of age who is new until we are 100% sure they are safe.

 Target shooting is not especially expensive when compared to other activities.
-Club membership is currently £70 per annum with concessions for students and couples.
-Probationary members pay £4 per evening to shoot.
+Club membership is currently £100 per annum with concessions for students and couples.
+Probationary members pay £4 per each session to shoot.
 This includes instruction and supervision, equipment, ammunition and insurance.
-Rifles vary in price as does ancillary equipment and the total cost has a lot to do with how much individuals want to spend.
+If you get a fire arm certificate and decide to purchase your own rifle, they vary in price and the cost has a lot to do with how much individuals want to spend.

 Great, I'm really interested, what do I do next ?